Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems

 \textbf{Baselines.} Our \textit{primary baseline} is simply conducting the discussion without providing any peer sycophancy information. \textit{Accuracy BSS} and \textit{Random BSS} are additional baselines that replace the sycophancy scores with model accuracy scores and simple random numbers, respectively.
 We note that our sycophancy scores are advantageous over accuracy as they only need model and user stance, and not ground truth correctness information.

-\subsection{Multi-agent Discussion Protocol}
+\subsection{Multi-Agent Discussion Protocol}

-At the beginning of a discussion session, all agents receive: (i) a shared system prompt describing rules and output format, and (ii) a user assertion fixing the user's stance as a randomly selected incorrect option.
+At the beginning of a discussion session, all agents receive: (i) a shared system prompt describing rules and output format, and (ii) a user assertion fixing user stance as a randomly selected incorrect option.

 \textbf{Round 0:} Each agent independently supports or opposes the user assertion to provide a baseline of unbiased judgment.

 \textbf{Rounds 1--5:} Agents update synchronously.
 Each agent receives an updated prompt containing: (a) The user assertion (to avoid context drift), (b) A structured block of the most recent peer responses, (c) Optional peer sycophancy rankings (BSS, DBSS, or DSS), (d) Instructions restricting output to a single categorical word.